 Enjoy all the sights, sounds and smells at the Paddington Market.
 It runs every Saturday from 10am to 4pm.

 I hope you have a wonderful time in Sydney.
-If you’re thinking of going on any day trips make sure you check out Jervis Bay and the Figure 8 Pools.
+If you’re thinking of going on any day/weekend trips make sure you check out Jervis Bay, Figure 8 Pools, Port Stephens and the Blue Mountains.

 Like this post?
 Pin it to save for later!